Child poverty: High housing costs emerge as significant factor

 The new data is significantly improved on the information previously provided by the Government statistician.

+The bolstered figures came after a law change which means the Government is required by law to report on child poverty.

-The bolstered data was ordered by Prime Minister Jacinda Ardern, who had made reducing child poverty a personal priority and has set numerical goals for reducing child poverty.
+Under Ardern, the Government set numerical goals for reducing child poverty.

-The Government's targets are to lift reduce the before housing costs measure from 16 per cent to 10, and after housing costs from 23 per cent to 19 per cent, by June next year.
+The Government's targets are to reduce the before housing costs measure from 16 per cent to 10 per cent, and after housing costs from 23 per cent to 19 per cent, by June next year.

 In 10 years, that target is 5 per cent and 10 per cent respectively.